clevyr/kubedb/README.md

    brew install google-cloud-sdk
    gcloud init
    ```

-2. Then to generate a Kubeconfig, run:
+2. Install the `gke-cloud-auth-plugin` per the GCP install doc or run:

     ```shell
+    gcloud components install gke-gcloud-auth-plugin
+    ```

+3. Then to generate a Kubeconfig, run:

+   ```shell
    gcloud container clusters get-credentials --project=PROJECT CLUSTER_NAME
    ```

-3. If you don’t encounter any errors then you should be connected and ready to work with databases!
+4. If you don’t encounter any errors then you should be connected and ready to work with databases!
    To verify, type in the following command and press the tab key twice:

    ```shell